CLEAN-EVAL: Clean Evaluation on Contaminated Large Language Models: Related Work

 \subsection{Existing Benchmark}

-Many benchmarks have been proposed, including MMLU\cite{li2023cmmlu}, CEVAL\cite{huang2023ceval}, etc., to measure the capability of LLMs comprehensively.
-However, labeling a large data set is time-consuming and laborious, and ensuring no overlap with the model's training set is often challenging.
-There is also work to reformulate existing benchmarks to build new ones. \citet{li2023reformeval} propose ReForm-Eval to reformulate existing benchmarks into unified large vision-language model compatible formats.
+Many benchmarks have been proposed, including MMLU \cite{li2023cmmlu}, CEVAL \cite{huang2023ceval}, etc., to measure the capability of LLMs comprehensively.
+However, labeling these benchmarks is time-consuming and laborious, and ensuring no overlap with the training set of LLM is often challenging.
+There is also work to reformulate existing benchmarks to build new ones.
+For example, \citet{li2023reformeval} propose ReForm-Eval to reformulate existing benchmarks into unified large vision-language model compatible formats.

-Nevertheless, based on our knowledge, there is no proposed solution to the problem of data contamination causing excessive model evaluation performance.
+Nevertheless, based on our knowledge, there is no proposed solution to the problem of data contamination causing inflated model evaluation performance.
 In this paper, we propose an effective method to mitigate this problem.
 Experiments demonstrate that our methods work in evaluating both closed and open LLMs.